ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    * The 'diff_set' parameter MUST be present and specifies a CBOR array 'diff_set_value' of U elements.
 Each element of 'diff_set_value' specifies one of the CBOR arrays 'diff_entry' prepared above as a diff entry.
 Note that U might have value 0, in which case 'diff_set_value' is the empty CBOR array.

       Within 'diff_set_value', the CBOR arrays 'diff_entry' MUST be sorted to reflect the corresponding updates to the TRL in reverse chronological order.
-That is, the first 'diff_entry' element of 'diff_set_value' relates to the most recent update to the subset of the TRL pertaining to the requester.
-The second 'diff_entry' element relates to the second from last most recent update to that subset, and so on.
+That is, the first 'diff_entry' element of 'diff_set_value' relates to the most recent TRL update pertaining to the requester.
+The second 'diff_entry' element relates to the second from last most recent TRL update pertaining to the requester, and so on.

    * The 'cursor' parameter and the 'more' parameter MUST be included if the AS supports both diff queries and the related "Cursor" extension (see {{sec-trl-endpoint-supporting-cursor}}).
 Their values are set as specified in {{sec-using-cursor-diff-query-response}}, and provide the requester with information for performing a follow-up query of the TRL (see {{sec-using-cursor-diff-query-response}}).